UniSA Library has signed Read & Publish agreements for 2024 with APA (American Psychological Association) and John Benjamins Publishing Company.

 As a second step, go to the journal and publisher website to verify the latest information prior to submitting the article.
 If you would like additional information, please contact Ask the Library.

-Please note that although UniSA LIbrary has a Read & Publish Agreement with SpringerNature, BMC journals are not part of the agreement, and Article Processing Charges will apply.
+Please note that although UniSA Library has a Read & Publish Agreement with SpringerNature, BMC journals are not part of the agreement, and Article Processing Charges will apply.
+A discount of 15% is available.

 When deciding where to publish an article, check the journal website for any indication of how long it generally takes for an article to pass through the publishing process.
 Factor in enough time for the article to get through peer review and any revision, and promptly action acceptance - particularly if you are publishing with a journal where a cap applies.